Using humane mink traps around your chicken coop, rabbit cages or other poultry allows a non lethal way to remove a nuisance mink from your property.

 To set the trap, find an area where you see the small tunnels in the grass or near the area where the mink was entering your chicken coop.

 Once you find a good spot, firmly position the trap on the ground.
 You don't want the trap to rock back an forth when the mink enters it or it could become spooked.
 You can cross stake it if needed to help sturdy the trap.

-Once the live trap is firmly seated, bait the trap with canned mackerel (non flavored), canned sardines (non flavored), fresh fish, rabbit meat or chicken meat.
+Bait the trap with canned mackerel (non flavored), canned sardines (non flavored), fresh fish, rabbit meat or chicken meat.
 Mink like fresh meat, so if you're not successful in a few days you'll need to change out the bait to keep it fresh.

 Once the trap is baited, you can use some grass or sticks to help cover the trap.
 Although this step is not necessary, it does add to the minks desire to investigate holes and tunnels, and it prevents birds from trying to access your bait.
 I think the grass over the live trap also helps keep the sun off the bait allowing it to stay fresher for a longer period of time.